elleimac/memory/README.md

 # memory
-Memory game with cute desserts
+Memory game with cute desserts- try in Chrome browser!